Sale of the Century: Original format

 Three Fame Game rounds were played per game as well.
 The first half of each round consisted of a "who-am-I?"-style question, starting with obscure clues and proceeding to easier ones as the host continued.
 A contestant who buzzed in with a correct answer played the second half of the round; giving an incorrect answer eliminated a player from the round, but with no score penalty.
 If none of the contestants answered correctly, the second half of the round was skipped.

 The contestant who answered correctly was given a choice of nine spaces on the Fame Game board, each displaying the face of a celebrity.
 Eight of the spaces hid either small bonus prizes or various amounts of cash, some of which offered the contestant a choice between taking either the money or an extra turn.
 Hidden behind one space was a $25 Money Card, which added that amount to the contestant's score.
 Spaces were removed from play as they were revealed.
 After the third playing, the host asked three final $5 toss-up questions to end the game.
+Beginning in 1984, the final three questions were replaced with the 'Speedround'.
+Jim Perry and the contestants would ask & answer as many questions as possible in 60 seconds, the leader winning when the clock hit zero.

 The contestant with the highest final score became the champion.
 If the match ended in a tie, the tied players were asked one more question (originally in the Fame Game format, soon changed to an ordinary toss-up).
 Buzzing in and answering correctly won the game, while answering incorrectly resulted in a loss.
 In both cases, the losing contestants kept all cash and prizes they had accumulated, including their final scores in cash.